opendocsg/slw-judgments-backfill/2018_SGHC_72/report.md

 35     I found that this was an exercise by the Defence in splitting hairs.
 As noted by the _amicus_ , Ms Tan Li Jen (“Ms Tan”), it was typical that victims of sexual assault would not be able to verbalise

 every detail of the assaults. [note: 89] In referencing Ms Tan’s expert opinion, I admitted her evidence with respect to rape myths and on rape victims generally, which I relied upon where relevant as discussed in this Grounds of Decision.
-In doing so, I was cognisant of the recent pronouncement by the Court of Appeal in _Public Prosecutor v Mohd Ariffan bin Mohd Hassan_ [2018] SGCA 10 (in the context of adduction of further evidence on appeal) that a psychological expert’s opinion with respect to the specific victim ought not to be considered where the expert had not personally interviewed the victim and had an incomplete picture of the facts (at [98]).
+In doing so, I was cognisant of the recent pronouncement by the Court of Appeal in _Public Prosecutor v Mohd Ariffan bin Mohd Hassan_ <span class="citation">[2018] SGCA 10</span> (in the context of adduction of further evidence on appeal) that a psychological expert’s opinion with respect to the specific victim ought not to be considered where the expert had not personally interviewed the victim and had an incomplete picture of the facts (at [98]).
 Ms Tan likewise had no opportunity to interview the Victim or her family members and as such I had not relied on her opinion of this specific Victim in my reasoning.

 36     Returning to the issue of corroboration, I found that the Victim would naturally have felt distressed and embarrassed at having to disclose details of the offences to her family members.
 Whilst the Victim gave inconsistent evidence on the issue of whether she told her family members